Follow the Evidence Wherever It Leads

 Before the advent of science, only religion or mythology provided common explanations for how the world came to be.
 In recent times, scientific and technological advancements have provided new explanations that my high school friend finds sufficient.

 But the truth is our expanding knowledge has also brought a deeper understanding of what we still don’t know.
-With this knowledge, we’ve come to appreciate that our universe is fine-tuned for life to an infinitesimally improbable degree, but science has not been able to offer us the reason why.
+With this knowledge, we’ve come to appreciate that our universe is fine-tuned for life to an infinitesimally improbable degree, but this begs the question: Why?
 Astronomical observations support a Big Bang, first postulated by a Catholic priest, but what—or who—created the Big Bang?

 The Ultimate Test